piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

-# Agriculture-Commodities-Price-and-Seasons
+# Minimum Support Price Analysis with regard to APMCs

 Minimum Support Price or MSP refers to the minimum price at which a commodity can be sold legally.
 The MSP is set by the government for various commodities annually.
 Agricultural Produce Market Committees or APMCs are the different marketing boards established by the government.
 A farmer sells his/her produce via auction at the mandi established by the APMC.
 Retailers cannot directly buy produce from the farmers.
 This prevents exploitation of the farmer.

 Here, APMCs in Maharashtra are being looked at.
 Commodities are brought into the mandis and auctioned, however the price should legally be above the MSP.

-## Aim:
+## Objectives:
-1. Test and filter outliers.
+1. To test and filter outliers.
-2. Understand price fluctuations accounting the seasonal effect
+2. To understand price fluctuations accounting the seasonal effect

     -Detect seasonality type (multiplicative or additive) for each cluster of APMC and commodities

     -De-seasonalise prices for each commodity and APMC according to the detected seasonality type
-3. Compare prices in APMC/Mandi with MSP(Minimum Support Price)- raw and deseasonalised
+3. To compare prices in APMC/Mandi with MSP(Minimum Support Price)- raw and deseasonalised
-4. Flag set of APMC/mandis and commodities with highest price fluctuation across different commodities in each relevant season, and year.
+4. To flag set of APMC/mandis and commodities with highest price fluctuation across different commodities in each relevant season, and year.

 ## Data Files: